 A great tool that we use at Island Media to create sitemaps is a plugin for our WordPress site called Yoast SEO.

 Having a WordPress site allows you to add plugins like Yoast to your site.
 This great little plugin then produces sitemaps for you.

 Yoast is easy to set up and use for anyone with basic knowledge of WordPress.
 The end result is that you get multiple sitemaps for your posts, pages, categories, pot tags, images, etc.

+This is how a final Yoast XML sitemap looks like in WordPress – excellent for SEO purposes.
 You can then use these sitemaps to submit into Google Webmaster tools.